 You really can’t go wrong with this quick bread even if you aren’t into coffee and porch time.
 You can bake one loaf or double the recipe that way you can have one for today and freeze the other to have another day if you like.

 Or better yet save one for my upcoming recipe Keto Pumpkin French Toast!
 Oh yes, you want to keep an out for that goodness!

 My son is a huge fan of traditional pumpkin bread with all the carbs and sugars, so I’m really surprised I had created one for the blog yet.
 But if I think it is past time I rectify that.

-He’s really good about eating low carb like mom and dad do so I’m happy to make this recipe for him.
+He’s really good about eating low-carb like mom and dad do so I’m happy to make this recipe for him.

-You may have notice by the title that this pumpkin bread has pecans in it and I wasn’t sure how he would like that because he isn’t always a fan of nuts in baked goods but he loved it.
+You may have noticed by the title that this pumpkin bread has pecans in it and I wasn’t sure how he would like that because he isn’t always a fan of nuts in baked goods but he loved it.